sroziewski/scala-test/README.md

-# Scala Akka Cassandra Document Processing
+# Scala Akka and Cassandra Document Processing
 An App for  Cassandra document processing via Akka

 I make use of Akka library for efficient and scalable document processing.